chatox/networks-science-course/practicum/ps01-cytoscape_basics.md

 * Sections 2, 3, 4 should include basically the parts marked "[**REPORT**]" above:
    * Section 2 should be everything you were asked to do with the *Karate Club* graph
    * Section 3 should be everything you were asked to do with the *Star Wars* graph
-   * Section 4 should be everything you were asked to do with the *US Companies* graph
+   * Section 4 should be everything you were asked to do with the *Tortoises* graph

 **Please be brief,** you do not need to write too much; your report can be less than four pages.
 A "brief commentary" means one or two paragraphs.